inakianduaga/doorman-auth-proxy/README.md

 This docker container runs the [doorman-proxy](https://github.com/movableink/doorman) nodejs package as a supervisord process

+## Features

+- proxy runs as a supervisord process inside the container, so it's restarted automatically if the nginx server dies.
+- proxy configuration fully overridable through environment variables, example `.env.example` file provided.
+- secure web apps such as kibana, jenkins, phpmyadmin, dashboards without having to set up authentication in each of those apps.

 ## Configuration

 This [configuration file](conf/doorman/conf.js) will be added to the image on build time.
 See the file for available